The First Step Back

 “1,276,” I said.

-She blinked.
 “What?
-How did you do that many?”
+How did you do that much?”

-I smiled, because the answer was simpler than it sounded.
+An exhale.
+The answer was simpler than it sounded.

-“I walked one mile, 1,276 times.
+“I walked one mile 1,276 times.
 One step at a time.”

 We both laughed.

 Walking became its own kind of anchor.
+A rhythm.
+A ritual.
+The way back after so much fell apart.

 Someone steadier.

+Walking didn’t fix me.
 But it moved me.

-One mile at a time.
+One mile after another.
+One breath at a time.

 FROM Now On